mpvnet-player/mpv.net/Manual.md

 A third way is to drag and drop files on the main window.

 Whenever the control key is pressed when files or URLs are opened, the playlist is not cleared but the files or URLs are appended to the playlist.
 This works in all mpv.net features that open files or URLs.

+Pressing the shift key while opening a single file will suppress loading all files in the folder.

 ### Open > Open URL